 Subsea 7 awarded contract offshore Norway

-Subsea 7 today announced the award of a sizeable(1) contract by Aker BP for the Ærfugl Phase 2 gas field development, located approximately 210km west of Sandnessjøen in the Norwegian Sea.
+Subsea 7 today announced the award of a sizeable(1) contract by Equinor for the Northern Lights project.

 Project management and engineering will commence immediately at Subsea 7’s offices in Stavanger, Norway.
-Fabrication of the EHTF system will take place at Subsea 7’s spoolbase at Vigra, Norway with offshore operations taking place during 2020 and 2021.
+Fabrication of the pipelines will take place at Subsea 7’s spoolbase at Vigra, Norway and offshore operations will be executed in 2022 and 2023.